Belvidere School, Shrewsbury

 Belvidere School is a coeducational secondary school located in the Belvidere area of Shrewsbury, Shropshire, England.
-Belvidere draws 11- to 16-year-olds mainly from the surrounding areas of Monkmoor, Belvidere, Underdale, Abbey Forgate and Cherry Orchard.
-It is sited in grounds bordering open fields down to the River Severn The school performs well in local school sport competitions.
+Belvidere draws 11- to 16-year-olds mainly from the surrounding areas of Monkmoor, Belvidere, Underdale, Abbey Foregate and Cherry Orchard.
+It is sited in grounds bordering open fields down to the River Severn.

 The school became a Technology College in 2003, specialising in Technology, Science and Mathematics.
 In 2008 it received a second speciality as a Training School.

 Previously a community school administered by Shropshire Council, in January 2019 Belvidere School converted to academy status.
-The school is now sponsored by the Central Shropshire Academy Trust.
+The school is now part of TrustEd Schools.

+In September 2024 the school moved into a brand new £16 million school building, constructed on the school’s playing field.